aniketrajnish/aniketrajnish.github.io/docs/soulshard.md

 <img src="../files/FP1.gif" style="width:100%">

 ### Footprint Sprites - Final iteration
-I was suggested by the team that the current footprint didn't look natural as snow footprints are generally a litte darker (dark grey/blue) with blue tint on the edges.
+The team pinpointed that the current footprint lacked originality as snow footprints are generally a litte darker (dark grey/blue) with blue tint on the edges.
 Apart from this, they suggested to add normal information to the footprints aswell.
 * I decreased the exposure of the textures, added bluish tint on the edges using the brush (Chalk 2) tool.
 * Furthur, I generated the normals using the inbuilt 3D tools provided in Photoshop. (which turned out to be one of my laggiest workflow experiences with Photoshop).